/

 Advisories

-Chainguard Image for google-cloud-sdk
+Chainguard Container for google-cloud-sdk

 Minimal image with the Google Cloud SDK.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/google-cloud-sdk:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Using Google Cloud SDK